leafsphp/blog/posts/eien-december-22.md

 ## Performance

-We've made a ton of performance improvements to Eien this months, from the way data is handled to the way our internals work.
+We've made a ton of performance improvements to Eien in December, from the way data is handled to the way our internals work.
 We've tidied up a lot of code and made sure that Eien is as fast as possible.
 All of these led to more than a 50% increase in performance.
 Eien now handles an average of 90k requests per second on a single thread compared to 40k requests per second in October.

 ![benchmarks](https://user-images.githubusercontent.com/26604242/209473926-43485e5b-7ab2-4851-a5ee-fdb2b90973e7.png)